Mike Score: Life and career

 In 2003, the original members of A Flock of Seagulls were brought together by VH1's Bands Reunited.
 They played their hit "I Ran (So Far Away)" in a unique performance in London.
 In an interview before the performance, it was revealed that his "seagull" or "wings" hairstyle was created when the actor tried to style his hair as David Bowie's character, Ziggy Stardust.
 Bassist Frank Maudsley was trying to use the mirror at the same time, and put his hand on Score's head, leaving only the hair on the sides of the head up.
 The band's reunion apparently resolved the tension between him and his brother, Ali Score, the band's former drummer, who has been around since the end of the band.

 On 4 February 2013, Score indicated, through his YouTube account, that he had started a solo career.
-On the same day, Score sent a video clip of his song "All I Wanna Do" (re-recorded, as the original).
-(The version is in Trackspotting V).
+On the same day, Score released a video clip of another version of the 1999 song "All I Wanna Do".
 It was released as a single on 18 February 2013, on Right Track Records.
 The genre of the track is ambient electronica.
-Score planned to release a solo album soon after, but in July 2013, the van used by Score and his musicians was stolen from a Comfort Inn in Downey, California.
+Score planned to release a solo album soon after, but in July 2013, the van used by Score and his musicians was stolen from a Comfort Inn in Downey, California, US.
 The van contained Score's equipment, clothing, and hard drives containing the album tracks.
 The next day, the van was found with nothing inside.
 The hard drives containing the audio files have never been recovered.

 In January 2014, Score released his second single entitled "Somebody Like You".
 On 1 March 2014, Score released Zeebratta, his first studio album.

 On 3 May 2018, it was announced that the original four members of the band would meet again to record a new album entitled Ascension, their first studio recording since 1984.
 Featuring the Prague Philharmonic Orchestra, it would be a 10-track album composed of exclusive songs, versions of previous hits, and a new song.
 The video for "Space Age Love Song" debuted on YouTube on 6 June, and a five-track EP featuring five versions of the song was released digitally two days later.

 On 12 July 2019, the original members got together again for another album, Inflight (The Extended Essentials).
-This time, the band reworked their original hits and extended them in a 12" remix style from the 80s.
+This time, the band reworked their original hits and extended them in an 80s 12" remix style.
 Ten new recordings, expanded to fill the imagination of dreamers around the world, are now available in physical and digital stores.